+What is a synthesizer?
 A synth (sometimes seen as synthesiser) is an electronic instrument that can create a wide range of different sounds and textures.
-They can be used to imitate real instruments, or to create completely new sounds that have never been heard before.
+A synth can imitate real instruments, or can be used to create new sounds that have never been heard before.

-Synths come in both hardware and software versions.
-You can now find software emulation plugins of the most famous and well-known hardware synths from years gone by, helping modern-day producers to achieve those classic synth sounds at the fraction of the cost of the original models.
+Synths can come in both hardware and software versions.
+You can now find software emulation plugins of the most famous and well-known hardware synths from years gone by.
+This can help modern-day producers to achieve those classic synth sounds at the fraction of the cost of the original models.

 The actual notes produced by most synths are controlled by keyboards.
 The tonal qualities of the sounds are controlled by all of the knobs, buttons and sliders found on the synth’s control panel.
 Most synth parameters can now be controlled through MIDI as well, helping producers create more dynamic sounds that can change shape and texture over time.